jkorsvik/BioSim_G22_jkorsvik_petterho/doc/index.rst

 The main interface is within the simulation module.
 Beneath the visualization and island modules are called.

+In simulation you can changed the parameters for the animals and environment, you can simulate how ever long you want to, and save both figure and the island for another time.

+Have Fun!

 .. toctree::
    :maxdepth: 2